TheOverLordDude/android_device_samsung_j7eltexx/README.md

 This branch is for building Lineage 14.1 Firmware.

-Model Supported : SM-J700F SM-J700M SM-J700H
+Model Supported : SM-J700T, SM-J700T1

 TODO:
 -----
- - HWC VSync
- - Figure Out Incoming Calls audio
- - random reboot (Need to Verify fixed or not)
- - Sepolicy needs to be fixed (disabled)
+-Make It Work